3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 a customized plan for all of their workers that need Unity to give those who need specific versions exactly what they need.
 This also gives the business access to special Enterprise features.

-In the Enterprise tier, Unity will build a custom Unity Cloud infastructure to give the business a queue time that only includes the users in that business.
+In the Enterprise tier, Unity will build a custom Unity Cloud infrastructure to give the business a queue time that only includes the users in that business.

-The Unity Analytics feature is also upgraded in the Enterprise tier to a level that is customizable by the business.
+The Unity Analytics feature is also upgraded in the Enterprise tier to a level that is configurable by the business.
 It has all the features of Pro with a custom raw data export size and a custom analysis.

 # Detailed Design